Key Cutter by Mark Leveridge and Craig Petty

 Cons

-• Not a standalone trick; requires integration into routines
+• Not a standalone trick; requires incorporation into existing acts

 Effect